navcoin/navcoin/doc/bech32-mod-gen-poly.md

 16976
 ```

-Each file in `results1` directory looked like:
+Each file in the `results1` directory looked like:

 ```bash
 ...